currawong-project/libcw/README.md

 ### TODO:

+- Check for illegal variable names in class descriptions.  (no periods, trailing digits, or trailing underscores)
+- Check for unknown fields where the syntax clearly specifies only certain options.

+- Class presets cannot address 'mult' variables (maybe this is ok since 'mult' variables are generally connected to a source.).

 - Documentation w/ examples.
   + Write the rules for each implementing member function.

 - value() should return a special return-code value to indicate that the value should not be updated and distinguish it from an error code - which should stop the system.

-- Compile presets: at load time the presets should be resolved to the proc and vars to which they will be assigned.

 - flow classes and variable should have a consistent naming style: camelCase or snake_case.

+-  String assignment is allocating  memory:
+   See: `rc_t _val_set( value_t* val, const char* v ) cwFlowTypes.cpp line:464.`

 - Variable attributes should be meaningful. e.g. src,src_opt,mult,init, ....
   Should we check for 'src' or 'mult' attribute on var's?
   (In other words: Enforce var attributes.)

--  String assignment is allocating  memory:
-   See: `rc_t _val_set( value_t* val, const char* v ) cwFlowTypes.cpp line:464.`
+- Reduce runtime overhead for var get/set operations.

+- Implement matrix types.

+- Should the `object_t` be used in place of `value_t`?

+- Allow min/max limits on numeric variables.

+- log:
+    + should print the values for all channels - right now it is only printing the values for kAnyChIdx
+	+ log should print values for abuf (mean,max), fbuf (mean,max) mag, mbuf

+- DONE: Compile presets: at load time the presets should be resolved to the proc and vars to which they will be assigned.

+- DONE: (We are not removing the kAnyChIdx)
-- Should the var's with multiple channels remove the 'kAnyChIdx'?
+Should the var's with multiple channels remove the 'kAnyChIdx'?
 This may be a good idea because 'kAnyChIdx' will in general not be used if a var has been channelized - and yet it is possible for another var to connect to it as a source ... which doesn't provoke an error